Glaucostegus younholeei: Habitat and distribution

 This guitarfish possibly inhabits shallow coastal and continental shelf waters of less than 120 m (394 ft).
 The specific geographic distribution range can not fully determined since it has only been recorded from one landing site in Bangladesh.
-However, there are some presumptions that Bangladeshi guitarfish may be more wide-ranging and live in the adjacent areas, including Andaman Sea and Malacca Strait.
+However, there are some presumptions that Bangladeshi guitarfish may be more wide-ranging and live in the adjacent areas, including Andaman Sea and Strait of Malacca.

 Giant guitarfish, especially the smaller species (including the Bangladeshi guitarfish), is locally captured for international fin and meat trade.